Last updated on June 23rd, 2021 at 05:18 pm

 Different exchange companies take wildly different approaches on this issue.
 Some states have regulated that you receive all interest income accrued, while others do not.
 For higher value properties, this can be a large amount of money you miss out on.

 What internal policies and procedures are in place to safeguard client funds?
+What kind of cyber security prevention methods do you have in place?

 Most exchange companies have set procedures before moving any client funds.
 These include strategies that ensure you are the person you say you are, and that you truly wish to move funds.
 Many exchange companies are small organizations.
 Ask them how they safeguard against the threat of hackers and phishers.